Dave200s1/Dave200s1/README.md

 If I come up with something cool, chances are I will build it and ship it.

-My main tech stack is c\c++, python,  and javascript.
+My main tech stack is c\c++, python, and React/JavaScript.
 My favourite tools are VS-Code, Cmake and Postman.

 I have build over 80 public repos, but if I count the privet ones ..
 Its probably, more than 100 at this point.